Local Convolutions Cause an Implicit Bias towards High Frequency Adversarial Examples: Experimental Results

-\begin{restatable}{theorem}{thmucp} Let $\beta := \star_{l=1}^{L-1} w_l$ be the end to end linear predictor.
-Then spatially concentrating the energy of each convolutional filter $w_{l} \in \mathbb{R}^{D}$ results in an increased concentration of energy in high frequencies for $\hat{\beta}$. \end{restatable}
+\begin{restatable}{theorem}{thmucp} Let $\beta := \star_{l=1}^{L-1} w_l$ be the end to end linear predictor, where $w_l$ is the weights for layer $l$ and $\star$ indicates convolution.
+Then decreasing the kernel size of each convolutional filter $w_{l} \in \mathbb{R}^{D}$ results in an increased concentration of energy in high frequencies for $\hat{\beta}$. \end{restatable}